Posts may contain affiliate links, meaning that I may earn a commission if you use a link provided.

-For the cookies you will need brown sugar, all-purpose flour, 1 egg, butter, baking soda, pumpkin pie spice, salt, buttermilk, toasted pecans, and of course, apples.
+For the cookies you will need: brown sugar, flour, 1 egg, butter, baking soda, apple pie spice, salt, buttermilk, toasted pecans (walnuts work well too), and of course, apples.

 Vanilla Glaze Ingredients

-For the glaze you will need sugar, milk, vanilla, and butter.
+For the glaze, you will need: sugar, milk, vanilla, and butter.

 Or, if you’d like to add a unique touch to the glaze, try substituting spiced rum for the milk – yum!